microsoft/SynapseML/docs/onnx.md

 MMLSpark now includes a Spark transformer to bring an trained ONNX model to Apache Spark, so you can run inference on your data with Spark's large-scale data processing power.

-## Setup and installation

-In addition to the mmlspark-core and mmlspark-deep-learning jars, the ONNX model transformer also depends on the ONNX runtime library.

-For CPU clusters, the maven coordinate is `com.microsoft.onnxruntime:onnxruntime:1.8.1` and for GPU clusters, the maven coordinate is `com.microsoft.onnxruntime:onnxruntime_gpu:1.8.1`.

-For GPU clusters, please refer to [this page](https://onnxruntime.ai/docs/reference/execution-providers/CUDA-ExecutionProvider.html#requirements) for additional GPU packages dependencies.

 ## Usage

 1. Create a `com.microsoft.ml.spark.onnx.ONNXModel` object and use `setModelLocation` or `setModelPayload` to load the ONNX model.